Swiss? No, Aztec!

-The chocolate in Modica is made with a very old recipe, none other than from the Aztecs.
-If you are wondering what the Aztecs have to do with Sicily, think about the Spanish conquistadors in South America and you will see that the same Spanish have dominated this island for a couple of centuries.
+Chocolate in Modica is made according to an ancient recipe, of Aztec origins no less.
+If you're wondering what the Aztecs have to do with Sicily, think of the Spanish Conquistadors of South America: it will occur to you that the Spanish themselves ruled this island for a couple of centuries.

-The chocolate of Modica, processed in the same way the Aztecs did at the time of the Spanish conquistadors, technically can be defined as “cold” chocolate and it is grainy and crumbly.
+Modica chocolate, processed in the same way as the Aztecs did at the time of the Spanish Conquistadors, can technically be described as "cold chocolate" and it is grainy and crumbly.

-The chocolate bar of Modica has a brown colour which is not consistent.
-The aroma is that of roasted cocoa beans, with a slight trace of astringency.
-It is traditionally flavoured with cinnamon or vanilla.
-However you can just as easily find chocolate with chilli, carob, coffee, citrus fruits.
-The chocolate of Modica can be eaten as it is or dissolved in water as a drink.
+It is traditionally flavoured with cinnamon or vanilla, but chocolate flavoured with chilli, carob, coffee or citrus fruits is also common.
+Modica chocolate can be eaten as it is or dissolved in water as a drink.

-Well, after all that chocolate you’ve tasted in one of the many chocolate shops in the centre, you will get the chance to redeem yourself from the sin of gluttony by visiting the lavish and beautiful cathedral.
+After all that chocolate you have enjoyed in one of the many specialist shops in downtown, you might want to redeem yourself from the sin of gluttony by visiting the sumptuous and beautiful Duomo!

-In fact, the ancient origins of Modica and the remains in it are testimony to the beauty of a site where the late Baroque period and an enlightened example of liberty style almost completely prevails.
-They demonstrate the level of civilization of a community that flourished for centuries in what was once the capital of an ancient and powerful county whose territory, in the Middle Ages, extended to the gates of Palermo.
+In fact, Modica’s ancient origins and the vestiges collected there testify to the beauty of a site where late Baroque and a few enlightened examples of Art Nouveau predominate almost absolutely.
+They convey the degree of civilisation of a community that developed for centuries in what was the capital of an ancient and powerful county whose territory, in the Middle Ages, extended as far as the gates of Palermo.